everx-labs/DeBot-IS-consortium/DateInput/README.md

     day: uint8 - index of the day within a month.
 Must be in range [1, 31].

-    month: uint8 - number of month.
+    month: uint8 - index of month within a year.
 Must be in range [1, 12].

     year: uint16 - index of years relatively to AD.